pandastrike/haiku9/README.md

 ## Rendering Rules

-- Anything with an underscore is skipped.
-Everything else is processed.
+- For Jade and Stylus, anything with an underscore is skipped.

 - YAML files are added to the context (locals) available in Jade.